-The courses would allow further study of Music at Higher Education level.
-The skills that are established on the Music courses have a wide application in occupations beyond the Music industry.
-Confidence, creativity, organisation and teamwork are developed during this course and are integral to success in any field.
+The course would allow further study of Music at Higher Education level.
+The course is excellent at beginning to prepare students for a career in the Music industry, however the skills that are established on the Music courses have a wide application in a huge variety of occupations.
+Confidence, creativity, organisation, planning, target setting and teamwork are developed during this course and are integral to success in any field.